UDOOboard/Neo-Docs/docs/08_Arduino_M4_Processor/04_Programming.md

 * Connect UDOO NEO via Micro USB Cable to your PC

-* In order to use UDOO NEO'S USB Connection on Mac and Windows, you must install few drivers first as described here: /Basic_Setup/Usb_Direct_Connection.html
+* In order to use UDOO NEO'S USB Connection on Mac and Windows, you must install few drivers first as described [here](../Basic_Setup/Usb_Direct_Connection.html).

 ### Install UDOO NEO FOTA